 How do I submit an official request for an appeal?

 Families must complete an Appeal Request Form in order to have their financial aid package reviewed by our office.
-Once completed, families can submit their request form by email, fax, or mail along with any pertinent supporting documentation.
+Once completed, families can submit their request form by email or fax along with any pertinent supporting documentation.
 We encourage families to prepare any supporting materials prior to their appeal request and submit them in one packet, when possible, using one of the methods below: